 She’s a champion cupcake eater, coffee drinker, tarot enthusiast, night person, and bookworm.
-When she’s not writing or reading at home in Colorado, Sarah enjoys hugging trees and road-tripping through the country with her husband, Alex.
-In addition to her website at sarahockler.com, fans can find her on Twitter, Tumblr, and Facebook.
+When she’s not writing or reading at home in the Pacific northwest, Sarah enjoys hugging trees and road-tripping through the country with her husband, Alex.
+Fans can find her on Twitter, Tumblr, Facebook, and at sarahockler.com.

 I Survived High School & All I Got Was…

 Here’s what I remember most about my 4-year sentence otherwise known as high school.
 This list will probably tell you more about why I write YA fiction than anything else!

 - I ditched senior prom to go to the Grateful Dead show instead.
 (That, and I didn’t have a date.)
 For some reason this bothers people, but it’s been many years and I haven’t lost any sleep over it.